etendosoftware/docs/docs/getting-started/installation.md

         - **Network Connections**: Verify that you are on a network with an internet connection and that an IP address is correctly assigned to your server.

-        - **Guide Storage Configuration**: Select the disk where you want to perform the installation.
+        - **Guide Storage Configuration**: Select the disk where you want to run the installation.
 If you only have one disk, proceed to the next step.

         - **Storage Configuration**: Same as the previous step.